-- Continual monitoring of the quality of teaching - ✓ Identifying and tracking the progress of children/young people that require support to catch up by conversations with staff and parents, data analysis, pupil conferencing, work scrutiny, professional reviews, pupils placed at 'On Alert' to put in targeted intervention. - Identification of children/young people requiring SEN Support and initiation of "assess, plan, do, review" cycle. - ✓ Consideration of application for Education, Health and Care Plan. - ✓ All children/young people identified as requiring SEN Support, or with an Education, Health and Care Plan (or statement) are on our Record of Need.
+- Continual monitoring of the quality of teaching - ✓ Universal TIS (Trauma Informed Schools) assessment of all learners. - ✓ Identifying and tracking the progress of children/young people that require support to catch up by conversations with staff and parents, data analysis, pupil conferencing, work scrutiny, professional reviews, pupils placed at 'On Alert' to put in targeted intervention. - ✓ Identification of children/young people requiring SEN Support and initiation of "assess, plan, do, review" cycle. - Consideration of application for Education, Health and Care Plan. - All children/young people identified as requiring SEN Support, or with an Education, Health and Care Plan (or statement) are on our Record of Need.